Josh Jones (safety): 2018

-Jones entered training camp slated as the starting strong safety after the role was left vacant by the departure of Morgan Burnett during free agency.
+Jones entered training camp slated as the starting strong safety after the role was left vacant by the departure of Burnett during free agency.
 Jones saw competition for the role from Kentrell Brice.
 Head coach Mike McCarthy named Jones the backup strong safety, behind Kentrell Brice, to begin the regular season.

 Jones was inactive for the first three games (Weeks 1–3) after sustaining an ankle injury during practice.
-On December 2, 2018, the Green Bay Packers fired head coach Mike McCarthy after they fell to a 4–7–1 record.
+On December 2, 2018, the Packers fired McCarthy after they fell to a 4–7–1 record.
 Jones became the starting strong safety in Week 14 and held the position for the remainder of the season.
 In Week 16, he collected a season-high 12 combined tackles (six solo) and deflected a pass during a 44–38 win at the New York Jets.
 He finished the season with 56 combined tackles (40 solo), two pass deflections, and one sack in 13 games and five starts.

 Jones was waived with a non-football illness designation on August 25, 2019.

 Dallas Cowboys

-On October 2, 2019, Jones was signed to the Dallas Cowboys practice squad.
+On October 2, 2019, Jones was signed to the practice squad of the Dallas Cowboys.
 He was promoted to the active roster on November 16, 2019.
 He was waived on December 28, 2019.